-- (1) In General.
-All pleadings and other papers required under the Vaccine Rules or by order of the special master or the court must be brought to the attention of the special master or the court through formal filings with the clerk rather than through correspondence. - (2) Nonelectronic Filing.
-A paper not filed electronically is filed by delivering it to the clerk at the address provided in Vaccine Rule 2. - (3) Electronic Filing and Signing. - (A) By a Represented Person-Generally Required; Exceptions.
-A person represented by an attorney must file electronically, unless non-electronic filing is allowed by the court for good cause or is otherwise allowed under the Supplement to the Vaccine Rules. - (B) By an Unpresented Person-When Allowed or Required.
-A person not represented by an attorney: - (i) may file electronically only if allowed by court order; and - (ii) may be required to file electronically only by a court order. - (C) Signing.
+(1) In General.
+All pleadings and other papers required under the Vaccine Rules or by order of the special master or the court must be brought to the attention of the special master or the court through formal filings with the clerk rather than through correspondence.

+- (2) Nonelectronic Filing.
+A paper not filed electronically is filed by delivering it to the clerk at the address provided in Vaccine Rule 2. - (3) Electronic Filing and Signing. - (A) By a Represented Person- Generally Required; Exceptions.
+A person represented by an attorney must file electronically in the court's electronic-filing system, unless nonelectronic filing is allowed by the court for good cause or is otherwise allowed under the Supplement to the Vaccine Rules. - (B) By an Unpresented Person.
+A person not represented by an attorney may file electronically by e-mail consistent with the Supplement to the Vaccine Rules. - (C) Signing.
 A filing made through a person's electronic-filing account and authorized by that person, together with that person's name on a signature block, constitutes the person's signature. - (D) Same as a Written Paper.
-A paper filed electronically is a written paper for purposes of these rules.

-(4) Filing Defined.

-- (A) Paper Form.
+A paper filed electronically is a written paper for purposes of these rules. - (4) Filing Defined. - (A) Paper Form.
 A document in paper form is filed when it is received and marked filed by the clerk, not when mailed. - (B) Electronic Form.
-A document in electronic form is filed on the date stated in the "Notice of Electronic Filing."

-- (c) Date.
+A document in electronic form is filed on the date stated in the "Notice of Electronic Filing." - (c) Date.
 Each filing must bear on the signature page the date on which it is signed. - (d) Number of Copies.
-Except in an electronic case under the Supplement to these rules, a party must file an original and 2 copies of each paper filed with the clerk, although for a filing of 50 pages or more, an original and 1 copy will suffice.
+Except for electronic filings under the Supplement to the Vaccine Rules, for every filing, a party must file one copy that includes an original signature.

-(As revised and reissued May 1, 2002; as amended July 13, 2009, July 15, 2011, July 1, 2019.)
+(As revised and reissued May 1, 2002; as amended July 13, 2009, July 15, 2011, July 1, 2019, July 31, 2023.)